Scheduled server update. The site will be offline from 10am Central European Time on Wednesday the 6th of August 2025 for up to 24 hours. close ×

 Feeling inspired?
 We’d love to welcome you into our world!
 Come visit us soon and be part of our journey!

-Main topics: organic, permaculture, food forest, teaching, vegan, mindfulness, yoga, meditation, wilderness pedagogy, forest bathing, animal care, and family life.
+Main topics: organic, permaculture, food forest, regenerative agriculture, mindfulness, yoga, meditation, wilderness pedagogy, forest bathing, animal care, and family life.

 • Tipos de ajuda e oportunidades de aprendizado